AGiorgetti/agiorgetti.github.io/_posts/2021-06-17-nuget-credentialprovider-timeout.md

 One of the problems is the slowness of the pipeline itself in obtaining authentication request responses (especially if you use multiple nuget feeds): the default timeout for the CredentialProvider is 5 seconds, which can sometimes be too low.

-The solution is to increate the timeouts, just add the following code in your azure-pipelines.yml buil files:
+The solution is to increate the timeouts, just add the following code in your azure-pipelines.yml build files:

 ```
 variables: